ArcPay/arcpay-server/README.md

 - Create a local rabbitMQ server with default settings:
   - Should be accessible at `amqp://guest:guest@localhost:5672`.
   - You can open `http://localhost:15672/` and use `guest` as username & password.
-- On macbook, this may work:
+- On macbook, this may work to start the rabbit-mq server:
   ```
   CONF_ENV_FILE="/opt/homebrew/etc/rabbitmq/rabbitmq-env.conf" /opt/homebrew/opt/rabbitmq/sbin/rabbitmq-server
   ```